mna/advice/README.md

 Wraps the method identified by `methodName` so that `fn` gets called after `methodName`.
 The return value is the return value of the **original** `methodName` function.

+### .around(methodName, fn)

+Wraps the method identified by `methodName` and passes the original method as first argument.
+It is up to the new method to decide when to call the original method, and what return value to return.

+### .hijackBefore(methodName, fn[, firstArgIsError])

+Wraps the method identified by `methodName` so that when it gets called, the new method is called first.
+It basically chains the methods in this order: newFn->privateCb->oriFn->oriCb.
+It presumes the last argument is a callback function.
+If the new method returns an error as first argument, and `firstArgIsError` is set to `true`, then the base method is skipped and the error is sent to the original callback as first argument.

 [croll]: https://github.com/angus-c/
 [slides]: https://speakerdeck.com/u/anguscroll/p/how-we-learned-to-stop-worrying-and-love-javascript